 - Resources for behavioral concerns: Your service coordinator can help connect you to agencies in the community that can provide counseling and behavior management services.
 They can also connect you to the Licking County Children and Families First Council for further support.

 - Connecting you with Project Lifesaver: The Licking County Sheriff’s office oversees the Project Lifesaver program.
 This will help the Sheriff’s department find your child if they would become lost.
-You can use your Family Support Service (FSS) funds to pay for this service.
+If you think that Project Lifesaver would be a good fit for your child or if you have questions about funds to pay for this service, please contact your Service Coordinator.
 Click here to go to the Project Lifesaver website.

 - Connecting you with information about assistive technology.
 Click here to visit our assistive technology page.

 Can my child get a waiver?